Project overview

 The challenge

-In critical situations like natural disasters, remote operations, or conflict zones, traditional communication methods can fail.
+In critical situations like extreme weather events, remote operations or conflict zones, traditional communication methods can fail.

 The solution